PandaTechAM/be-lib-efcore-audit-base/Readme.md

 The `AuditEntityBase` includes a versioning mechanism to manage concurrent updates.
 In the event of a conflict, a concurrency exception will be thrown.
 This can be gracefully handled using try-catch blocks or integrated with `Pandatech.ResponseCrafter` for automated response management.

-This concurrency control is enabled by default and is not locking the row as it uses optimistic lock.
+However, `ExecuteUpdateAndMarkUpdatedAsync` and `ExecuteSoftDeleteAsync` **ignore optimistic locking**, meaning they will not throw a concurrency exception if the `Version` field changes during the operation.
+This is because these methods only increment the `Version` field by one, regardless of the current value.

 ## Contributing